 One of the most common HVAC hazards technicians are exposed to are respiratory-related.
 Dirty HVAC and air conditioner filters are a safety hazard that can catch bacteria, mold, and fungus.
 Carbon monoxide poisoning can result from both faulty pilot lights and furnace heat exchangers.

-Always wear industrial-grade face masks to prevent inhaling airborne poisons, especially when working near them for extended periods.
-Some jobs may also require a higher-grade mask, such as a cartridge-style mask or even a self-contained breathing mask, especially if the job is in a contaminated and confined space.
-For more information, refer to the Occupational Safety and Health Administration (OSHA) respiratory safety standards.
+Always use industrial-grade face masks to prevent inhaling airborne poisons, especially when working near them for extended periods.
+Jobs may also require a higher-grade mask, such as a cartridge-style mask or even a self-contained breathing mask, especially if the job is in a contaminated and confined space.
+Refer to the Occupational Safety and Health Administration (OSHA) respiratory safety standards for more information.

-Ladders are inherently dangerous, so taking proper precautions while using this equipment on the job is critical to avoid HVAC accidents.
+Ladders are inherently dangerous, so taking proper precaution while using this equipment on the job is critical to avoid HVAC accidents.
 Follow these tips to prevent common HVAC worker injuries:

 - Always maintain three-point contact, meaning either both feet with at least one hand or both hands with at least one foot on the ladder at all times.

-- Make sure the ladder’s base is at a safe angle, placing it one-fourth of its working height (length) from the wall supporting it.
+- Ensure the ladder’s base is at a safe angle, placing it one-fourth of its working height (length) from the wall supporting it.

 - Make sure extension or straight ladders extend at least 3 feet above the point of support.